The 2 Most Common Party-Planning Mistakes & How to Avoid Them

 With all the beautiful photos on Pinterest, it’s easy to get caught up planning the most elaborate décor, but people aren’t going to stick around for the flowers.
 In fact, by the time dinner is over, the tables will be a mess.
 Things will be moved around, dropped, spilt on ect.
 The décor is a beautiful way to greet your guests, but it won’t keep a party going.

 It might seem counterintuitive, but alcohol is a great way to make memories.
 Human beings are social creatures.
 It is our interactions with others that create lasting memories (Kensinger et al.).
 Unfortunately, for many people it is difficult to open up and make connections without a little booze.
 Even confident people become more outgoing with a buzz.
 People are more likely to head to the dancefloor and talk to strangers when they are tipsy.
 If the drinks are expensive, people will drink far less.
-This often results and party guests feeling inhibited.
+This often results in party guests feeling inhibited.
 They stay close to the people they know well and eventually leave with them in search of a more comfortable setting and cheaper drinks.